 About the Artist

-My name is Tamara Stopinski (a.k.a.
-Talulah), and I am an artist, designer, and entrepreneur who has been creating one-of-a-kind designs for over 40 years.
-When I was just 12 years old, I began selling my wares in the junior high school bookstore and donating the proceeds to our Art Club.
-It was then that I knew I was destined to one day create and bring to market my art work.
+Hi there...and welcome.
+I'm Tamara Stopinski a.k.a.
+Talulah, and I am an artist, designer, and entrepreneur who has been creating one-of-a-kind designs for over 40 years.
+When I was just 12 years old, I began selling my unique jewelry designs in the junior high school bookstore - donating the proceeds to my Art Club.
+It was then that my creative, entrepreneurial and philanthropic journey began!
+Ever since then my passion for making and creating has never ceased.
+My journey has bee as unique as my work...creative, colorful and one-of-a-kind!

 In 2010, I opened TALULAH’S FANCY AND FRIENDS, an American-made gift boutique in Honeoye Falls, NY.
 A unique and whimsical gift shop where I sourced artwork from some of the nation’s best artistisans and showcased an array of quality one-of-a-kind gifts, clothing, jewelry, and more.
 It was my passion and honor to help elevate artists from my area and beyond.
-During this time I also wholesaled my work to some of the regions best boutiques, taught creative workshops and hosted some really fantastic events like the annual Mad Hatter Tea Party!
+During that time I also wholesaled my work to some of the regions best boutiques, published a few articles, taught creative workshops locally and regionally as well as hosted some pretty fantastic events like the popular Mad Hatter Tea Party...good times were had by all who attended!

 US

-Always passionate about giving, we continue to support the fundraising efforts of many charitable organizations such as our Rotary Club, local shelters, Veterans support groups, local and world disaster relief organizations and Christian charities.
+Always passionate about giving, we continue to support the fundraising efforts of many charitable organizations such as our local Rotary Clubs, local food and safety shelters, Ronald McDonald House, Veterans support groups, local and world disaster relief organizations, The Abbey of the Genesee and Christian charities.

 Press